 Business Insurance for Architects - What You Need to Know

-All major Australian business insurance providers offer policies tailored for architecture practices.
+All major Australian business insurers provide professional indemnity and associated cover for architecture practices.
 See our full Australian business insurance comparison for provider details.

 Key Industry Facts

-• Common business structures: Sole practitioners, partnerships, and limited liability companies.
-Many smaller practices also include architectural designers, draftspeople, and interior designers
+• Common business structures: Sole practitioners, partnerships, and companies.
+Many smaller practices also employ architectural graduates, building designers, and interior designers

-• Long-tail liability: Building defect claims can be brought up to 10 years after construction under the National Construction Code, and up to 6 years under contract or tort law.
-Architects need run-off cover when retiring or closing a practice
+• Long-tail liability: Building defect claims can be brought up to 10 years after completion in some states under proportionate liability legislation.
+Architects need run-off cover when retiring or winding down a practice

 Cover Types for Architecture Practices